-A facelift and/or neck lift is performed under a general anaesthetic and usually takes 2-4 hours depending on the technique used and the extent of the operation.
+A full facelift and/or neck lift is performed under a general anaesthetic or local anaesthetic and sedation.
+A facelift usually takes 2-4 hours depending on the technique used and the extent of the operation.
 You will be admitted on the day of your surgery and you usually need to stay in hospital for a day or two.
 A drain is usually inserted under the skin to drain any excess fluid beneath the skin flap.
 This will be removed prior to your discharge.
 After your operation, you will have dressings over the wounds and a head bandage will be applied.
 The bandage will be removed prior to your discharge and exchanged for a compression garment.
 The wound should be kept dry for at least 2 days.
 Following that, you may wash gently with mild soap and pat the wound dry.
 In the first week, you should take things easy and avoid too much physical activity.
 There will be bruising and swelling in the first week which usually settles by the end of the second week.
 Most patients recover fully after 2 weeks however strenuous exercise should be avoided for at least 6 weeks.

 A facelift is a routine operation with the vast majority of patients being happy with the results however it is important you understand the potential risks and complications that can occur

 Scarring : The extent of the scar in a facelift is dependent on the facelift technique that is used.
 A full facelift results in a scar that begins within the hair above the ear and extends to the front of the ear, around the earlobe and into the hairline behind the ear.
 A short scar facelift results in a scar that is confined to the front of the ear.
 Scarring in facelifts tend to be red and raised to begin with however in the majority of patients the scar fades to an almost indistinguishable white line over time.
 This usually takes 6-12 months.
 In a small minority of patients, the scar may remain wide and lumpy.